 As the highest governance body at Equitrans, our Board of Directors is responsible for overseeing Equitrans’ business and affairs.
-This oversight includes our management team’s execution of Equitrans’ business strategy to create long-term, sustainable shareholder value, in alignment with our Core Values and considering stakeholder interests.
-We believe the strength of our Board is its diversity of backgrounds, skills, and expertise.
+This oversight includes our management team’s execution of Equitrans’ business strategy to create long-term, sustainable value, in alignment with our Core Values and stakeholder interests.
+We believe the strength of our Board is its diversity of backgrounds, skills, and experience.

 Our Approach to Corporate Governance